 Amal Alamuddin Clooney

-Lebanese-British lawyer and activist Amal Ramzi Alamuddin Clooney was born in Beirut in February 1978.
-She was raised in England and studied at Oxford University and NYU before beginning her notable law career.
-She has also been a part of several United Nations commissions and tribunals.
-In September 2014 she stepped even further into the limelight when she married superstar actor George Clooney.
+Lebanese-British lawyer and activist Amal Ramzi Alamuddin Clooney was born in Beirut in 1978 and raised in England.
+An outstanding student, she studied at Oxford University and NYU before beginning her notable law career.
+Along with her high-profile defense cases, Clooney has been a part of several United Nations commissions and tribunals and lectured at top universities.
+In 2014 she married superstar actor George Clooney, with whom she has twins.

 From Lebanon to London

-The family settled in London, England in 1980, and Alamuddin attended a small school on the city's outskirts.
+The family settled in London, England, in 1980, and Alamuddin attended a small school on the city's outskirts.
 An excellent student, she earned a scholarship to attend Oxford University beginning in 1996.
-While there, she developed an interest in human rights and graduated from the institution with a bachelor’s degree in law in 2000.
+While there, she developed an interest in human rights, before graduating with a bachelor’s degree in law in 2000.

 Distinguished Student and Lawyer